Have you ever considered just how much of an influence Maths has on our everyday lives?

 The price of food is calculated in relation to production and estimated demand.
 The predicted course of a pandemic is determined by studying the pathogen's rate of transmission.
 It's even useful for doing homework or revising for a maths exam!
 The list of uses is endless.

-If you want to progress in math, don't delay in signing up for maths tuition with a maths tutor.
+If you want to progress in math, don't delay in signing up for maths tuition with a math tutor.

 In short, everything comes under the influence of maths, even the world of professional-level sport!